-The events defined in [19] are used to generate records for the delivery via HI2.
+The events defined in TS 33.107 [19] are used to generate records for the delivery via HI2.

-There are eight different event types received at DF2 level.
+There are several different event types received at DF2 level.
 According to each event, a Record is sent to the LEMF if this is required.
 The following table gives the mapping between event type received at DF2 level and record type sent to the LEMF.